 Then rank these overall as “High, Very High, Low, or Very Low” - How likely or achievable are these outcomes and how easy will this option be to implement?

-Rank these overall as easy (Green), difficult (Red), or medium (Amber) - What are the main Downsides of this option, the disadvantages and difficulties it would bring?
+Rank this as easy (Green), difficult (Red), or medium (Amber) - What are the main Downsides of this option, the disadvantages and difficulties it would bring?

 Then rank these overall as “High, Very High, Low, or Very Low”

-Again, just thinking through these questions might be enough to show you the option you prefer.
+Again, just thinking through these questions might be enough to clarify the option you prefer.

 And if not, then the final step is to map your preferred options on to a grid like the one shown above.
 Are the Upsides and Downsides High, Very High, Low, or Very Low?
 And how easy are they to implement (Red, Green, or Amber)?